 Understanding the Chapter 7 Cash Exemption Process

-Chapter 7 bankruptcy is a way to eliminate your unsecured debts and give you a fresh financial start.
+Chapter 7 bankruptcy is a way to eliminate your unsecured debts and give you a fresh start.
 When you file for a Chapter 7 bankruptcy, you can keep certain assets protected by exemptions.

 Exemptions vary by state and are designed to help you retain a minimum amount of property and cash.
 For example, you can keep your home, car, personal property, and a certain amount of money.